iarsystems/crun-evaluation-guide/README.md

 ## What is in this guide?
 This guide contains a walk-through for those evaluating the runtime error checking capabilities offered by C-RUN.

-You can evaluate it right now for free.
+You can evaluate C-RUN right now free-of-charge with a 14-day time-limited trial version of the IAR Embedded Workbench for Arm or the IAR Embedded Workbench for Renesas RX.
+Register and download using the corresponding links provided in the _Software Requirements_ table, under _Required License Types_, for the target architecture of your choosing.

 <!-- --------------------------------------------------------------------------------------------------- -->